MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-Here's my Home Assistant card as a reference for your own dashboar.
+Here's my Home Assistant card as a reference for your own dashboard.
 Note that I'm using custom theme colours, so they would need to be either removed or replaced with your own (or hard-coded colour codes).
 Also, I'm using the custom card [mini-graph-card](https://github.com/kalkih/mini-graph-card), which is available on HACS.

 ```yml
 decimals: 1